rikulaa/.dotfiles/README.md

 # .dotfiles
-My dotfiles for Vim, zsh, tmux and Git
+My dotfiles for vim, zsh, tmux, brew and git

-Also remember to install:

-zsh,
-tmux,
-VSCode
-ranger?
+Check Brewfile for additional programs to install

 vim-syntastic requires the "eslint" script in order to use the local eslint.